henrik/octopress/source/_posts/2015-02-19-time-restricted-autodeploy.markdown

 We worried that a quick commit in the evening or weekend might cause issues at a time when no one wanted to deal with them.

 But manually triggering deploys got old.
 People forgot, or didn't want to be the one pulling the trigger in case something went wrong.
-We tried [rageguys](https://twitter.com/henrik/status/428157996913688578) (one per 5 undeployed commits).
+We tried [rageguys](https://twitter.com/henrik/status/428157996913688578) (one per 5 commits).
 We tried [suggesting a deployer based on commit counts](https://twitter.com/henrik/status/476982655393996800).

 ## The benefits of autodeploy

-We're strong believers in [continuous delivery](http://en.wikipedia.org/wiki/Continuous_delivery), and continuous deployment is part and parcel of that, to me.
+We're strong believers in [continuous delivery](http://en.wikipedia.org/wiki/Continuous_delivery), and continuous deployment is part and parcel of that.
 Changes should go into production quickly so we get feedback (including bugs and exceptions) as soon as we can.
 Without automation, deployment won't be as continuous as it can be.

 Automatic deploys *are* scary.
 When you juggle servers, things can go wrong.
 But [if it hurts, do it more often](http://martinfowler.com/bliki/FrequencyReducesDifficulty.html).
 You'll see the patterns, and you'll fix it.